spiceai/spiceai/README.md

 spice sql
 ```

-You can now now make queries to my_dataset in the runtime.
+You can now now query `my_dataset` in the runtime.

 ## Sample project using the SpiceAI runtime.